Levani1111/Angular-Tic-Tac-Toe/README.md

 This is a Tic-Tac-Toe game I developed using Angular.
 It allows players to compete against each other and the board responds to each players move.

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.8.

 ## Technologies
 * Angular
 * Typescript